-4 Common Import / Export Mistakes to Avoid
+4 Common Importing and Exporting Mistakes to Avoid

 Instead of losing money on these deals due to a lack of focus, you need to keep your eyes peeled for any changes in the currency market.
 If you start to notice large fluctuations, you may want to wait on making a deal with a foreign supplier until these prices start to level out.